kyma-project/kyma/docs/01-overview/main-areas/application-connectivity/ac-04-security.md

 By default, the TLS certificate verification is enabled when sending data and requests to every application.
 <!-- NOT WORKING FOR NOW, RE-ADD IT WHEN FIXED
-You can [disable the TLS certificate verification](../../../03-tutorials/00-application-connectivity/ac-11-disable-tls-certificate-verification.md) in the communication between Kyma and an application to allow Kyma to send requests and data to an unsecured application.
+You can [disable the TLS certificate verification] (../../../03-tutorials/00-application-connectivity/ac-11-disable-tls-certificate-verification.md) in the communication between Kyma and an application to allow Kyma to send requests and data to an unsecured application.
 Disabling the certificate verification can be useful in certain testing scenarios.
 -->

 ## API security type